cfpb/development/code-reviews.md

 ### For code submitters

+- Assign one reviewer to your pull request using Github's interface.
+- Reminder reviewers to respond within 1 week, otherwise you are free to merge the PR if you receive no feedback.
 - Link to the code review from the originating Jira task/issue, if applicable.
 - Remember that the code isn't you, don't get defensive when a reviewer is critical of the code.